typora/support.typora.io/_posts/2016-01-01-Markdown Reference.md

 ###### This is an H6
 ```

 In Typora, input ‘#’s followed by title content, and press `Return` key will create a header.
+Or type ⌘1 to ⌘6 as a shortcut.

 ### Blockquotes